(Disclosure: Some of the links below may be affiliate links)

 And in 2021, Migros Bank invested in Selma Finance.
 This is a good sign for the future of Selma Finance.

 You can do all operations for Selma on the web portal.
-They also have a mobile application, but it is limited to seeing your portfolio, you cannot change anything from the mobile application.
-However, the web portal is responsible, so you can use it on your phone or tablet.
+They also have a mobile application, but it is limited to seeing your portfolio.
+You cannot change anything from the mobile application.
+However, the web portal is responsive so that you can use it on your phone or tablet.

 For more detail, I have an in-depth review of Selma.

 True Wealth became available in 2014 in Switzerland.
 They are the most mature Robo-Advisor in Switzerland.
 In 2019, they had more than 5000 customers and managed more than 290 million CHF assets.
-In 2021, the number went over 7000, and the assets under management went over 500 million CHF.
+In 2021, the number went over 9000, and the assets under management went over 600 million CHF.
 It means that they are managing more than half a billion CHF!
+This is significantly more than Selma.

 The main selling point of True Wealth is to have very low prices.
 In fact, they are the cheapest Robo-advisor currently available in Switzerland.